opencrvs/opencrvs-countryconfig/README.md

 ### What are the example sequence of scripts that run when populating the reference data?

 Running the `yarn db:populate` command runs the following commands sequentially in our example implementation for Zambia.
-The populate script is only run once when creating your factory reset backups. **The populate script is never used live in production, only when generating reference data factory reset backups for production.**
+The populate script is only run once when creating your factory reset backups. **The populate script is never used live in production, only when generating reference data factory reset backups locally for production use.**

 1. assign-admin-structure-to-locations.ts